turbot/steampipe-plugin-jira/docs/tables/jira_sprint.md

 # Table: jira_sprint

-A sprint — also known as an iteration — is a short period in which the development team implements and delivers a discrete and potentially shippable application increment, e.g. a working milestone version.
+A **Sprint** — also known as an iteration — is a short period in which the development team implements and delivers a discrete and potentially shippable application increment, e.g. a working milestone version.

 ## Examples